pensil-inc/pensil-app-backend/README.md

 #### 7. Setting Up Env Variables

-Insert the values for different variables according to your use case
+Insert the values for different variables according to your use case,

+Please change the `APP_KEY` to something else, as this is also used for credential encryption etc.

 ```env
 PORT=3000